Crysis 3: Reception

+Critical reception

-Critical receptionCrysis 3 has received generally positive reviews from critics.
+Crysis 3 has received generally positive reviews from critics.
 Aggregating review websites Metacritic rated the Xbox 360 version 76/100, the PlayStation 3 version 77/100 and the PC version 76/100.

 The visuals and graphics of the game were widely praised by reviewers.
 Christian Donlan of Eurogamer praised the game's stable frame rate.
 Furthermore, he considered the game's environmental design "artful".
 Matthew Rorie of GameSpy thought that the game was visually stunning.
 He applauded the team at Crytek for creating an environment that is "both inhospitable and queerly beautiful".
 Matt Bertz of Game Informer praised the visuals powered by CryEngine, and considered the game one of the best-looking games ever created.
 He especially praised its realistic environments, water effects, and character facial animation.
 Kevin VanOrd of GameSpot also praised the mix of the decayed urban environment and the rainforest, saying that it made the game striking to look at.

 The game's design was praised by various reviewers.
 Donlan considered the game's support of stealth a welcoming addition, despite calling the game's last level a forgettable experience.
 Rorie praised the game's map design; he opined that the opened-up levels encourage exploration.
 Bertz considered the game's world had successfully captured a balance between the settings of its predecessors, and that the larger levels allowed players to deploy strategy before performing attacks.
 He added that some of the best missions were featured in the later stages of the game.
 Tristan Ogilvie of IGN thought that the control was almost perfect, despite criticizing the clumsy control of several segments which require players to control vehicles.
 VanOrd criticized the game for being too easy for players to play.

 The game's online multiplayer received positive reviews from critics.
 Josh Harmon of Electronic Gaming Monthly thought that the game's multiplayer was better than the campaign, and that it made the overall experience more enjoyable.
 Donlan praised the Hunter mode; he believed that it had delivered a tense experience.
 Bertz echoed similar thoughts, but felt that the mode's appeal was not as good as typical modes like Domination.
 As well, he criticized the multiplayer's respawn system and terrain-design.
 Lorenzo Veloria of GamesRadar thought that some of the game modes were unique and entertaining, despite noting some technical issues.
 Michael Rougeau of Complex criticized the Hunter mode, calling it "unbalanced".
-He furthered criticized the game for lacking a co-operative multiplayer mode.
+He criticized the game for lacking a co-operative multiplayer mode.
 David Hinkle of Joystiq also noted some design errors in the Hunter mode.